 • Support service subscription and custom metering reporting.

-Roles and responsibilities
+Roles and Responsibilities

 Exoscale

 Exoscale is the IaaS provider, providing the infrastructure to run your service.
-We will provide you with an organization and monthly free credits of 500 CHF to test an develop your product.
+We will provide you with an organization and monthly free credits of 500 CHF to test and develop your product.
 We take responsibility for a smooth onboarding as well as for billing of your product.
-Furthermore, we provide documentation for our core product and your product page.
-We advertise your services to customers via our website and implement sales enablement activities to drive revenue.
-To support managed service providers on the Marketplace, we provide a single point of contact and support.

 Contracting Phases

-• (1) Contract – after contacting Exoscale to be listed as a vendor on the Marketplace and a first call, you will receive the framework agreement as the contractual basis for our cooperation.
 In the Special Product Terms for your product that is provided as a template, you will need to detail the pricing and billing model.
-After signing the contract, Exoscale will start configuring the metering and billing system based on the conditions in your Special Product Terms.
-(Note: As of now, there is an expected lead time for of about 3 weeks not impacting the following steps that you need to go through)
+After you sign the contract, Exoscale will start to configure the metering and billing system based on the conditions in your Special Product Terms.

-• (3) Provide website content – to market and sell your product on the Exoscale marketplace, we will publish a product page.
-Together with the contract you will receive an Excel file that needs to be filled out by the service provider and giving all the information we need to set up the product page by you.
-After filling in the content (1 file per product), send it for review to your Exoscale SPOC.
+To market and sell your product on the Exoscale Marketplace, we will publish a product page.
+Together with the contract, you will receive an spreadsheet that needs to be filled out by the template maintainer which gives all the information we need to set up the product page for you.
+After you complete the spreadsheet (1 file per product), send it for review to your Exoscale point of contact.

-• (5) Start selling
+Start selling

 Purchase of Managed Services

-Integration of your managed services with Exoscale
+Integration of Your Managed Services with Exoscale

 • define a compatible pricing model

-• provide an OpenServiceBroker api endpoint for provisioning operations
+• provide an OpenServiceBroker API endpoint for provisioning operations

-Pricing and Custom Metering
+Pricing and custom metering

 You can define various plans with or without monthly fees to charge for your managed service.

-Provisioning Integration
+Provisioning integration

-Exoscale use OpenServiceBroker API for provisionning / deprovisioning integration with external vendors.
+Exoscale uses Open Service Broker API for provisioning and deprovisioning integration with external vendors.

 • Service instance provisioning

-• Service instance deprovisiong
+• Service instance deprovisioning

 • Synchronous requests support